cjhih456/fitness-recoder/README.md

 # Fitness recoder

-## TODO list
-1. update ui/ux
-2. categorize workout

 ## featured
 1. clone schedule & preset
 2. save / load recode data as json file
-3. record training data with
-4. display recorded data by date or workout type
+3. display recorded data by date or workout type(ex: target muscle)
-5. create graph of progress
+4. rendering graph by history of weight.

 ## Development Environment
 * OS: macOS Mojave
 * IDE: Visual Studio Code
 * Node version: v20
-* Library: React, Sqlite3(Worker), Graphql(Service worker), Storybook, Jest
+* Library: React, Sqlite3(Worker), Graphql(Service worker), i18next, Storybook

 ## Please, Follow this, when you want develop more
 1. This Project are need to use HTTPS protocol.
 Because of opfs, that is depends on Browser security.